hiren-j/CP-Vault/AVL Tree/Insertion In AVL Tree/README.md

      ```

 2. **Check for Unbalancing**:
-   - If the balance factor of a node is greater than 1 or less than -1, it indicates the node is unbalanced, and we need to perform rotation based on the case.
+   - If the balance factor of a node is greater than 1 or less than -1, it indicates the node is unbalanced, and we need to perform rotations based on the specific case.

 ### 1. **Balance Factor > 1**
 - The node is unbalanced from the **left side**.